catderohan/Pewlett-Hackard_Analysis/README.md

  ![](Resources/unique_titles.PNG)

  Lastly, we grouped the current employees eligible to retire by job title.
-SEnior engineers was the largest group of titles and second to largest was senior staff.
+Senior engineers was the largest group of titles and second to largest was senior staff.
 Only 2 employees out of 90,000 were managers.
-This seems odd to have half so many senior staff but so few managers.
+This seems odd to have so few managers with such a large senior staff.

  ![](Resources/retiring_titles.PNG)

  In Deliverable 2, we looked at all employees that are eligble to participate in the mentorship program.
 Here we filtered the employee file to only current employees and ones that were born in 1965.
-There are 1549 mentorship eligible employees.
+There are a total of 1549 mentorship eligible employees.

  ![](Resources/mentorship-eligibility.PNG)